Does your home have an underground heating oil tank? How can you find out?

 You can also look through the home yourself to try and identify any signs of heating oil use in the past.

-Because second tanks occur in maybe 1% of homes with oil heat.
-You should consider getting an oil tank locate if you don’t have a record of one.
+Because second tanks are found in a small amount of homes that have had oil heat you should consider getting an oil tank locate if you don’t have a record of one.

 Tank Locate